rcmalli/polimi-dl-project/DATASET.md

 ### NYU Depth Map
 - [link](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html)
 - There is a mat file which is called as labeled dataset.
 I think this dataset is useful and essential for our experiments.
 As far as I understand, mat file includes a struct with different fields listed in the link.
 The significant parts obviously are "depths" and "images".
 As far as I see, no special preprocessing is suggested however please warn me if there exists.
+- Values in "depths" are in meters

 ### KITTI Outdoor Dataset
 - [link](http://www.cvlibs.net/datasets/kitti/raw_data.php)